8bitBrainProject/atari-project/analysis/README.md

 * errorCompare.py: Perform F- and t-test on two error data sets; plot comparative histogram of data.
 * rewardCompare.py: Perform F- and t-test on two reward data sets; plot comparative histogram of data.
 * timeCompare.py: Perform F- and t-test on two time data sets; plot comparative histogram of data.
+* makeTheTable.py: Compiles data from logs into a table for the report

 ## Plots